 TURNING DATA TO INFORMATION

-2. Individuals: Accurate facts collection on human beings also can pose a trouble.
-Many people proportion the identical first and remaining call, so amassing distinguishing traits is simply as vital as names.
+2. Individuals: Accurate facts collection on human beings also can pose trouble.
+Many people proportion the identical first and remaining call, so amassing distinguishing traits is as vital as names.
 In Arizona, for instance, forty-three human beings percentage my first and remaining call; four share the identical first, center, and ultimate call; and 1 is a released violent felon from every other nation.
 Pay near attention to non-public identifying facts (PPI), including whole criminal name, correct social protection variety, visible tattoos and tattoo place, and race.

 TURNING INFORMATION INTO INSIGHT